DexterYWH35/File-Management-System/README.md

 # Future Improvements

-1. Implement cloud storage (AWS S3)
+1. Implement cloud storage (AWS S3) //Hosted on AWS but since its need to pay, I will be shutting it down and only reboot for display purpose.

 2. Add file sharing functionality